 An Extended Family Home is a safe, loving and structured living environment for individuals with intellectual and/or developmental disabilities.
 The families, couples or individuals who own these homes and provide care for our clients with disabilities are called Extended Family Home providers.
-Our providers open their homes to our clients to teach them intensive social and independent living skills.
+Our providers open their homes to clients to teach them intensive social and independent living skills as well as help them form strong community relationships.
 The clients living with a provider help to determine their own goals for habilitation and independence.

 What Support do Extended Family Home (EFH) clients need?

 - A safe and structured home to live in with their own room

 - The necessary level of support and supervision, which is determined on a case-by-case basis

 - Introduction and access to community activities to enhance and enrich their lives